-'Non-Model Method (NMM)' In the context of RWAs, counterparty credit risk, RWAs where the exposure amount has been derived through the use of CRR norms, as opposed to an internal model.
+'Non-Model Method (NMM)' In the context of RWAs, a method for calculating RWAs where the exposure amount has been derived through the use of CRR norms, as opposed to an internal model.

 'Non-Traded Market Risk' The risk that the current or future exposure in the banking book (i.e. non-traded book) will impact the bank's capital and/or earnings due to adverse movements in Interest or foreign exchange rates.